code-pankaj/db-backup-utility/VIVA.md

 ## Basic Concept Questions

 ### Q1: What is the purpose of your Database Backup Utility project?
 **Expected Answer:** The project is a CLI-based tool that automates database backups for PostgreSQL, MySQL, and SQLite.
-It provides compression, logging, secure credential management, and supports both local and cloud-hosted databases.
+It provides compression, logging, secure credential management, and supports local.

 ### Q2: Why is database backup important?
 **Expected Answer:** Database backups protect against data loss from system failures, human errors, cyberattacks, or hardware failures.
 They are critical for disaster recovery, business continuity, and regulatory compliance.